Beginners Courses at the Observatory

 This extremely popular course has changed format and will now be run twice a year as a 10-week course.
 Although the course is shorter the content will be just as comprehensive as previous years.

-This is an Adult course, held on Monday evenings from 7.15pm to 9.15pm at Clanfield Observatory, The course runs twice a year starting each January and September.
+This is an adult only (18+) course, held on Monday evenings from 7.15pm to 9.30pm at Clanfield Observatory, The course runs twice a year starting each January and September.

 The course is intended to introduce a basic understanding of astronomy, looking at the work of professional astronomers and amateurs alike.
 It is assumed that the participants have no prior astronomical knowledge.

-The Observatory is one of the best equipped amateur observatories in the country, comprising 24, 16 and 12 inch reflecting telescopes; a superb 7 inch Starfire, 5 inch Cooke and 4.5 inch Beck refractors, all housed in five large domes.
+The Observatory is one of the best equipped amateur observatories in the country, comprising 24, 16 and two 12 inch reflecting telescopes; and superb 7 inch Starfire, 5 inch Cooke and 4.5 inch Beck refractors, all housed in five large domes.
 There are also tripod mounted giant binoculars and specialized solar telescopes.
-The course will involve the use of a number of these large instruments each course evening, weather permitting.
+The course will include observing using of some of these telescopes, weather permitting.

 A well-equipped support building is available, as is on-site car parking.